apache/flink/docs/dev/table/sql.md

 #### Selecting Group Window Start and End Timestamps

-The start and end timestamps of group windows can be selected with the following auxiliary functions:
+The start and end timestamps of group windows as well as time attributes can be selected with the following auxiliary functions:

 <table class="table table-bordered">
   <thead>